Hanley: Municipal origins

 Hanley was incorporated as a municipal borough in 1857 and became a county borough with the passage of the Local Government Act 1888.
-It was based at Hanley Town Hall.
-In 1910, along with Burslem, Tunstall, Fenton, Longton and Stoke-upon-Trent it was federated into the county borough of Stoke-on-Trent.
+On 31 December 1894 Hanley became a civil parish, being formed from part of Stoke-upon-Trent.
+The borough was based at Hanley Town Hall.
+In 1910, along with Burslem, Tunstall, Fenton, Longton and Stoke-upon-Trent, it was federated into the county borough of Stoke-on-Trent.
 Hanley was the only one of the six towns to be a county borough before the merger; its status was transferred to the enlarged borough.
+On 1 April 1922 the parish was abolished and merged with Stoke-on-Trent.
+At the 1921 census (the last before the abolition of the parish), Hanley had a population of 67,891.
 In 1925, following the granting of city status, it became one of the six towns that constitute the City of Stoke-on-Trent.

 Coal mining

 At one time, there were many coal mines in North Staffordshire.
 Hanley Deep Pit was opened in 1854.
-It was the deepest pit in the North Staffordshire coalfield, reaching a depth of 1500 feet.
+It was the deepest pit in the North Staffordshire coalfield, reaching a depth of 1,500 feet.
 At its peak in the 1930s it employed some 2,000 men and boys often producing 9000 long ton of coal a week.
 The pit was closed in 1962 but much of the headgear and spoilheaps were left in situ.
 Then, in the 1980s, the original site was cleared, landscaped and converted into Central Forest Park.
 Coal miners in the Hanley and Longton area ignited the 1842 General Strike and associated Pottery Riots.
 The College Road drill hall was completed in 1903.

 Garden Festival

-The 1986 Stoke-on-Trent Garden Festival led to the reclamation of large areas of land west of the city centre area – including the former Shelton steelworks, which had been derelict since 1978.
-When the Garden Festival closed, the land remained derelict for some time, before being re-developed partly into public parkland and partly for retail and leisure.
+The 1986 Stoke-on-Trent Garden Festival led to the reclamation of large areas of land west of the city centre – including the former Shelton steelworks - which had been derelict since 1978.
+When the Garden Festival closed the land remained derelict for some time before being redeveloped into public parkland and retail and leisure.